Keep your drains fit and healthy this summer!

 When FOGs combine with wipes and other sanitary items that shouldn’t be flushed down the toilet, blockages can form in our homes, businesses, public sewer network and wastewater treatment plants.
 These blockages can even lead to overflows of sewage that can damage the environment.
 It’s not just greases from cooking we need to be careful of pouring down the drain.
 Many products contain fats and oils and should be handled carefully while being disposed of, including gravy and other sauces, food scrapings, mayonnaise and salad dressings, ground coffee and loose tea leaves, ice-cream and dairy products.
 When and where you can stick, these items in the bin rather than down the sink.

-So what can we do to avoid an Easter drain disaster?
+So what can we do to keep our drains fit and healthy?

-So what can we do to avoid an Easter drain disaster?
+So what can we do to keep our drains fit and healthy?

 Cool, collect, bin

-The first step to keeping your drains clear is to allow your FOGs from cooking to cool down, collect them in a suitable container (like an egg carton or a glass jar) and stick them in the bin.
-Enter our prize giveaway below and you might win two very suitable containers!
+The first step to keeping your drains clear during meal prep this summer is to allow your FOGs from cooking to cool down, collect them in a suitable container (like an egg carton or a glass jar) and stick them in the bin.

 Scrape and wipe